wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 >
 {: .hands_on}

-**analysis**
+As you can see, the learned trajectory path is just a line connecting the clusters.
+However, there are some important points to understand here.
+> If the resolution of the clusters is high, then the trajectory path will be very meticulous, strongly branched and curved.
+There's a danger here that we might start seeing things that don't really exist.
+> You can set an option to learn a single tree structure for all the partitions or use the partitions calculated when clustering and identify disjoint graphs in each.
+To make the right decision, you have to understand how/if the partitions are related and what would make more biolgical sense.
+In our case, we were only interested in a big partition containing all the cells and we ignored the small 'dot' classified as another partition.
+Hence, we didn't want to make connections between those partitions via trajectory path.
+> There are many trajectory patterns: linear, cycle, bifurcation, tree and so on.
+Those patterns might correspond to various biological processes: transition events for different phases, cell cycle, cell differentiation.
+Therefore, branching points are quite important on the trajectory path.
+You can always plot them, checking the right box in {% tool Monocle3 plotCells %}.

 ![learned graph](../../images/scrna-casestudy-monocle/learned_trajectory.png "Learned trajectory path")

 ## Pseudotime analysis

 Finally it's time to see our cells in pseudotime!
-We already learned trajectory, now we only have to order cells along it.
+We have already learned trajectory, now we only have to order cells along it.
 Monocle3 requires information where to start ordering the cells, so we need to provide it with this information.
 We annotated early T-cells as double negative (DN), so those will be our root cells!

 > ### {% icon details %} Details: Pseudotime
 >